pulibrary/imagecat-rails/README.md

 To import the CardImage records: `rake import:import_card_images`

+*Note*: AWS configuration will be required for your local machine to access the AWS lambda service (puliiif-production s3 bucket where the images are stored).

+### 1. Set up AWS account

+1. Go to [https://princeton.edu/aws](https://princeton.edu/aws) and log in with Princeton credentials.
+2. From the "Services" menu, select "IAM".
+(You might need to search for IAM in the search bar.)
+Under the "User" menu, create a new user.
+Use any user name you prefer, as long as it would be clear to your team mates that this name is associated with you.
+Choose AWS credential type "Access Key".

+3. Record the Access Key ID and the Secret access key you'll get on the `Success` screen.
+You will need to add these to your local user profile when you set up AWS command line access.

+### 2. Install and configure aws cli

+1. Install the aws cli: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

+2. Configure it using the Access key ID and Secret Access key attached to your account.
+Do this by running `aws configure` or following instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

+- Use default region `us-east-1`

 ## Install lux

 The following steps will help to set up lux for this application.